valeria-va/ROS2_rUBot_mecanum_ws/Documentation/02_rUBot_model&bringup.md

 RViz only represents the robot visual features.
 You have available all the options to check every aspect of the appearance of the model.

-We use a specific "display.launch" launch file where we specify the robot model we want to open in rviz with a configuration specified in "urdf.rviz":
+We use a specific "display.launch.xml" launch file where we specify the robot model we want to open in rviz with a configuration specified in "urdf.rviz":
 ```xml
 <launch>
     <let name="urdf_path"